Restoring and Promoting Bible Based Services

-When we think of pastoral providers, what typically comes to mind is a minister teaching religious beliefs and providing spiritual guidance to the community.
-When we think of ministries, we think of activities to express, spread or carry out spiritual-related beliefs or practices such as music ministries, youth ministries, women and men’s ministries, mission work, etc. The list is extensive.
+When we think of pastoral providers, what typically comes to mind is a minister giving spiritual guidance from the pulpit.
+When we think of ministries, we think of activities to carry out spiritual-related beliefs or activities such as music ministries, youth ministries, women and men’s ministries, mission work, etc. The list is extensive.

 While pastoral instruction and guidance and diverse ministry work are certainly important to help us learn about spirituality and how to incorporate biblical principles into our lives, the PMA was founded largely on the fact that there is a missing link in today’s ministries – a deficit that has serious consequences for our physical, mental and spiritual health, and one that constantly feeds the ever-increasing worldwide health crisis.

-With over 15 years of experience advancing our mission, the PMA has become the world leader in health and wellness ministry, in licensing of ministerial health and wellness providers and in setting standards for practice.
+With over a decade and a half advancing our mission, the PMA has become the world leader in health and wellness ministry, in licensing of ministerial providers and in setting standards for practice.

-How are PMA Practitioners Different from Other Healthcare Providers?
+How are PMA Practitioners Different from Other Providers?

-First and foremost, PMA practitioners have taken a vow to uphold biblical principles when interacting with clients and providing Pastoral Science & Medicine services.
-They share the beliefs set forth in PMA’s Constitution, they have accepted specific responsibilities in serving their clients, and they have given their solemn and binding pledge to practice Pastoral Science & Medicine in full alignment with these stated beliefs and responsibilities.
-View the PMA Practitioner Pledge.
+First and foremost, PMA practitioners have taken a vow to uphold scriptural principles when interacting with clients and providing Pastoral Science & Medicine services.
+They share the beliefs set forth in PMA’s Constitution, they have accepted specific responsibilities in serving their clients, and they have given their solemn and binding pledge to provide services in full alignment with these stated beliefs and responsibilities.

-In addition, PMA practitioners have widely diverse backgrounds, education, training and experience in conventional medicine and alternative healthcare.
+In addition, PMA practitioners have widely diverse backgrounds, education, training and experience in conventional medicine, ministry and alternative health.
 Collectively, the services provided by PMA licensees represent virtually every known standard and alternative approach, therapy, and modality for promoting health and wellness, including spiritual counseling, in every U.S. state and many foreign countries.
 In addition, many PMA practitioners are licensed by the medical and healthcare licensing authorities in jurisdictions in which they offer services pursuant to their state licenses.